-Income tax expense was \$

-3,542 for the three months ended March 31, 2024 on earnings before income tax of \$

-18,327 , representing an effective tax rate of

-19.3 %.
-The effective tax rate differed from the U.S. Federal statutory rate of

-21.0 % primarily due to the impact of a one-time benefit related to the Alfmeier acquisition, partially offset by income taxes on foreign earnings taxed at rates varying from the U.S. Federal statutory rate and the unfavorable impact of the global intangible low-tax income ("GILTI").
+Income tax expense was \$3,542 9,544 for the three months ended March 31, 2024 June 30, 2024 on earnings before income tax of \$18,327 28,420, representing an effective tax rate of 19.3%.
+The effective tax rate differed from the U.S. Federal statutory rate of 21.0% primarily due to the impact of a one-time benefit related to the Alfmeier acquisition, partially offset by income taxes on foreign earnings taxed at rates varying from the U.S. Federal statutory rate and the unfavorable impact of the global intangible low-tax income ("GILTI").

-Income tax expense was \$ 3,728 for the three months ended March 31, 2023 on earnings before income tax of \$ 11,691, representing an effective tax rate of 31.9%.
-The tax amount included the effect of the settlement and closure of a multi-year state audit of \$ 454.
-Adjusted for the audit impacts, the effective rate was 28.0%.
-The effective tax rate differed from the U.S. Federal statutory rate of 21.0% primarily due to the impact of income taxes on foreign earnings taxed at rates varying from the U.S. Federal statutory rate, the unfavorable impact of the GILTI, and the quarterly accrual for uncertain tax positions, partially offset by the impact of research and development credits in various jurisdictions and certain favorable tax effects on stock compensation vesting.
+Income tax expense was \$3,728 for the three months ended March 31, 2023 on earnings before income tax of \$11,691, representing an effective tax rate of 31.9%.
+The tax amount included the effect of the settlement and closure of a multi-year state audit of \$454.
+Adjusted for the audit impacts, the effective rate was 28.0 33.6%.
+The effective tax rate differed from the U.S. Federal statutory rate of 21.0% primarily due to the impact of income taxes on foreign earnings taxed at rates varying from the U.S. Federal statutory rate, the quarterly accrual for uncertain tax positions and the unfavorable impact of the global intangible low-tax income ("GILTI"), partially offset by certain favorable tax effects of equity vesting.